tommycwu/oktaapientitlements/README.md

 # oktaapientitlements
-apis to get assigned roles/entitlements
+APIs to get assigned roles/entitlements

 There are 4 Endpoints for the entitlements API…